agustinaGallo97/TaskLoans-Android/README.md

 # Taskloans description

-TaskLoans is a project that consists of managing the washing of dishes in a company
+TaskLoans is a project that helps users in a specific company to keep track of dishwashing chores.

 ## Style guide